maxwarnock/maxwarnock.github.io/index.md

 }
 </style>

-<p style="font-size: 18px;">I'm a student in the Earth Data Analytics Graduate Certificate Program at the University of Colorado Boulder's Earth Lab.
-I recently graduated from CU Boulder with two bachelors degrees in Geography and Music.
-During my Geography degree, I took classes focusing on GIS, remote sensing, cartography, environmental science, human and bio-geography, math, statistics, climate, and weather.
-My goal is to leverage these skills to make positive contributions for the environment and society.
+<p style="font-size: 18px;">I'm an aspiring GIS researcher, cartographer, and environmental scientist with a passion for Earth data.
+I've worked on numerous projects focusing on ecosystem and land-use monitoring, predictive modeling, and attribute and uncertainty mapping.
+Currently, I'm a student with EarthLab at CU Boulder, where I also completed a bachelor's degree in Geography.
+My goal is to leverage these skills to make positive contributions for society and the environment.
 Check out my recent work in the portfolios below!</p>

 <div class="portfolio-wrapper">